msgarbossa/esp32-room-sensor/README.md

 ## Overview

 This ESP32 sensor is setup to wake from deep sleep every 5 minutes, take a sensor reading, send the data to MQTT, and go back to sleep.
-Intended for dark rooms, the OLED is only activate for about 10 seconds by tapping the touch sensor on the top.
+Intended for dark rooms, the OLED is only activated for about 10 seconds by tapping the touch sensor on the top.
 The number in the lower-right corner is the signal strength.
 Update settings in src/config/config.h.

 ![project photo](/img/ESP32-station-oled.jpg)